elifohri/MetaLore-simulator/README.md

 ### How to contribute:

-1. Fork the Repository: Start by creating a fork of this repository to your GitHub account.
+**1. Fork the Repository:** Start by creating a fork of this repository to your GitHub account.
-2. Create a Feature Branch: Work on your changes in a dedicated feature branch to keep development organized.
+**2. Create a Feature Branch:** Work on your changes in a dedicated feature branch to keep development organized.
-3. Submit a Pull Request (PR): Once your changes are ready, submit a PR describing the enhancement, fix or addition.
+**3. Submit a Pull Request (PR):** Once your changes are ready, submit a PR describing the enhancement, fix or addition.

 We value well-documented and tested contributions that align with the project's goals and coding standards.